atomirex/fidotron/README.md

     * [ ] Use of name tables per connection to reduce size needed
     * [ ] Raw socket as well as websocket support
     * [ ] Authentication/authorization (and sub parts)
+    * [ ] Standard location for message schemas
+    * [ ] Standard description for object method discovery and invokation
 * [ ] Android
     * [ ] AndroidAsync based client (derived from the pub/sub js)
     * [ ] Android video player controlled from bus